MarcelZehner/TeslaSupercharger/README.md

 ## Deployment
 1. Deploy using the "Deploy to Azure" button
 2. Deploy the master.json file using PowerShell, Azure CLI or any other appropriate tool
-3. Open the project using Visual Studio (with the Azure SDK installed) and deploy from there